Abinayakamatchi/wow-food/README.md

 This is the bestselling food of the week managed by the admin

 CATEGORY PAGE
-Over here all the 9 categories will be available, and the search bar will display the foos on search.
+Over here all the 9 categories will be available, and the search bar will display the food that is on search.

 FOODS PAGE
-Irrespective of the category all the foods will be displayed.
+Irrespective of the category all the foods will be displayed here.
 ![WhatsApp Image 2022-02-11 at 8 56 26 PM](https://user-images.githubusercontent.com/92636477/153619708-8e86cff9-4313-456e-ac97-b249f23064c2.jpeg)
 ![WhatsApp Image 2022-02-11 at 8 56 20 PM](https://user-images.githubusercontent.com/92636477/153619664-25a861c4-a6c9-40c3-91a3-13122147b529.jpeg)
 ![WhatsApp Image 2022-02-11 at 8 56 26 PM (1)](https://user-images.githubusercontent.com/92636477/153619685-794bbca6-3712-4e36-b4f8-e7c786d8e06d.jpeg)

 CONTACT PAGE
-Here the contact page will linked with the mail ,I used formspree for this where we can immediately respond to the queries via mail.
+Here the contact page will be linked with the mail ,I used formspree for this as one can immediately respond to the queries via mail.
 ![WhatsApp Image 2022-02-11 at 8 34 20 PM](https://user-images.githubusercontent.com/92636477/153620302-93b38638-78ce-4251-ad70-370a116cfb69.jpeg)
 ![WhatsApp Image 2022-02-11 at 8 34 32 PM](https://user-images.githubusercontent.com/92636477/153620368-9a3eb7c7-f0da-4f62-b272-d4790cac133f.jpeg)

-PAYMENT PAGE
+PAYMENT PAGE:STRIPE PAYMENT
 ![WhatsApp Image 2022-02-11 at 8 34 47 PM](https://user-images.githubusercontent.com/92636477/153620627-0603dee5-1e87-4714-a825-49f27534a1d7.jpeg)
 ![WhatsApp Image 2022-02-11 at 8 35 00 PM](https://user-images.githubusercontent.com/92636477/153620645-110764b3-783e-47ad-b6ca-fd0b4f125368.jpeg)